Metacorp

 Advantages of EIA and EC

-By using EIA and EC both environmental and economic benefits can be achieved, such as:
+By using EIA and EC, both of the environmental and economic benefits can be achieved, such as:

 • Optimum utilization of resources(balance between development and Environmental protection)